 Opal Express Newsletter

-For more information on receiving the Opal Express, or advertising in it, please contact: Jim Pisani, e-mail at webmaster _at_ opalsociety _dot_ org
+For more information on receiving the Opal Express or advertising in it, please contact us at info _at_ opalsociety _dot_ org

 Below is an article from the March, 2002 issue.
-Other back issue articles may be found in the on-line Opal Express Archives, available to members only.
+Other back issue articles may be found in the members-only Opal Express Archives.

 Precious Opals in Canada